 My Twitter and Facebook timelines have been covered in posts about 13 Reasons Why this week.
 I read the book when I was 15 and was conflicted.
-On one hand, I was happy that the issue of suicide in teenagers was discussed, but on the other, it does a god-awful job of explaining.
-In fact, teenage me was so disallusioned that I when I was 17 I went and wrote my own novel about teen suicide and depression, which is yet to see the light of day.
-If it does ever see the world, this blog post is a promise to be much more responsible and sensitive about it if my time comes.
+On the one hand, I was happy that the issue of suicide in teenagers was discussed, but on the other, it does a god-awful job of explaining it.
+In fact, teenage me was so disappointed that I wrote my own novel about teen suicide and depression because 13 Reasons Why is a terrible representation of mental health.

-The reality for Mentally Ill Teenagers
+The Reality For Mentally Ill Teenagers

 There’s a belief that young people are just looking for attention or being dramatic when they try to seek help for emotional issues.
-It’s all “young people are so whiney” until someone, unfortunately, does die by suicide and the discourse changes to “they were so beautiful.
+It’s all “young people are so whiney” until someone, unfortunately, does die by suicide, and the discourse changes to “they were so beautiful.
 The poor thing.”
-Around 90% of suicides are due to mental illness, 13 Reasons Why isn’t the most accurate representation of it.
-Yes, sometimes it really is just a case that someone was bullied, and we need to take it serious but teenagers are not immune to mental illness.
-The younger someone is saying they think they’re depressed, the more concerned we should be.
-The actual topic of mental illness left a lot to be desired in the book, she jumps between fairly big incidents and guilting people for things that are just petty.
+Most suicides are due to mental illness, but 13 Reasons Why isn’t the most accurate representation of it.
+In the show, why Hannah ends her life is much clearer, but in the book, she jumps between fairly big incidents and guilting people for things that are just petty.

 Destroying Hope For The Vulnerable

 Hannah was clearly a danger to herself in this scene.
-A real (competent) teacher would – or should – not have left her leave that room until they were 100% sure she wasn’t going to hurt herself.
-Schools, therapists etc, have rules in place for these kinds of things.
+A real (competent) teacher would – or should – not have left her to leave that room until they were 100% sure she wasn’t going to hurt herself.
+Schools, therapists, etc, have rules in place for these kinds of things.
 They also would have had to tell someone if they thought she was a danger to herself.

 Ultimately, I feel like 13 Reasons Why had a lot of potential.
 If done differently, it could have resonated with a lot of young people.
 It could have helped people understand that young people’s feelings are just as valid as everyone else’s.
-I think Jay Asher and Selena Gomez had good intentions, it just came out wrong.
-I can’t help but wonder if someone behind the scenes absolutely cared more about ratings, publicity, and shock factor than responsible storytelling.
+I think Jay Asher and Selena Gomez had good intentions; it just came out wrong.
+I can’t help but wonder if someone behind the scenes cared more about ratings, publicity, and shock factor than responsible storytelling.

 13 Reasons Why is a terrible representation of mental health.
 Heathers is satire and it did a better job.
 Cyberbully didn’t go into much depth on depression either, but I’d still recommend it more.
 It’s less triggering, but also paints a better picture of bullying driving young people to suicide.